mantidproject/mantid/dev-docs/source/QtDesignerForPython.rst

 --------------------------

-When following the MVP design pattern as described at :ref:`dev-docs-mvp-intro`, the generated file alone is not sufficient as a :ref:`dev-docs-mvp-view`.
+When following the MVP design pattern as described at :ref:`GuiDesignGuidelinesMVPIntro`, the generated file alone is not sufficient as a :ref:`GuiDesignGuidelinesMVPView`.
 Directly accessing the widgets and the signals defined on the view from the presenter moves the view implementation details into the presenter, which makes it harder to change the names and types of widgets used to display the